More-Sushant/Celebal-Technologies-Internship---DS/Assignment_2/README.md

 - Deleting from an empty list
 - Index out of bounds

-Notebook: `linked_list_oop.ipynb` includes usage examples and test cases.
+Notebook: `assignment_2.ipynb` includes usage examples and test cases.